ccurro/othelloAI/README.md

 #### Search algorithm

-The search algorithm is a straight forward mini-max search with alpha/beta pruning and iterative deepening - the only extra twist is the implementation of the so called "killer-heuristic".
+The search algorithm is a straightforward mini-max search with alpha/beta pruning and iterative deepening - the only extra twist is the implementation of the so called "killer-heuristic".
 After each depth-limited search the optimal path down the tree for that search is saved and is used as the search